If you’ve been looking for ways to get noticed on the web, you’ve probably run into the term SEO. It stands for Search Engine Optimization.

 4. Want to know more?

 So . . . give it a whirl.
-There are plenty more tips and techniques that you’ll learn over time.
+There are plenty of things you’ll learn over time.
 But you don’t have to be an expert to attract a few more hits on your website or other social media account.
 Go ahead.
 Add a little SEO punch to your next post.

 And repeat after me . . . “ohwa tagu siam” . . . . for not having used these simple ideas consistently till now.